 Note: Certified Contractors, regulated by the Department of Business and Professional Regulation (DBPR), (850) 487-1395, whose business is not located within Citrus County and who has paid Business Tax in another county in Florida, would be exempt from Citrus County Local Business Tax fees (not including hazmat).

-(3) If the business name includes any name other than your legal given name, the business name would be considered a Fictitious Name, and must be registered with the Florida Department of State’s Office, (850) 245-6059 or www.sunbiz.org.
+(3) If the business name includes any name other than your legal given name (First & Last as it appears on your drivers license), the business name would be considered a Fictitious Name, and must be registered with the Florida Department of State’s Office, (850) 245-6059 or www.sunbiz.org.

 Note: Corporations are registered with the Florida Department of State, for information call, (850) 245-6052.
 Out of State corporations must register with the Department of State if they intend to use their corporate name.
 For information call (850) 245-6052 or visit www.sunbiz.org.

-(4) Businesses that sell or serve food products must be inspected by either, the Florida Department of Agriculture & Consumer Services, (800) 435-7352 (www.fdacs.gov), or The Florida Division of Hotel & Restaurant Commission, (850) 487-1395 (www.myfloridalicense.com).
-This inspection must be prior to obtaining a county local business tax.
+(4) Businesses that sell or serve food products must be licensed by either, the Florida Department of Agriculture & Consumer Services, (800) 435-7352 (www.fdacs.gov), or The Florida Division of Hotel & Restaurant Commission, (850) 487-1395 (www.myfloridalicense.com).
+This license must be active prior to obtaining a county local business tax.

 (5) All businesses must file a Tangible Personal Property Tax Return, with the Property Appraiser, (352) 341-6600 before April 1st.
 Personal Property Taxes are assessed against your business equipment as of January 1st, and become payable in November.
 Taxes become delinquent April 1st of the following year.
 If the Tangible Personal Property Tax is not paid, a Tax Warrant will be issued.
 Personal Property Taxes follow the equipment, NOT the owner.
 When purchasing an existing business, make sure a TAX SEARCH has been done.